 The core concept is very similar–whether it’s a stock, mutual fund, or a closed-end fund, you’ll have the opportunity to reinvest distributions back into the investment that created them.
 And now.

-If you’ve invested, or are thinking of investing, in the Yieldstreet Prism Fund, you will also have the opportunity to enroll in the Fund’s DRIP, allowing you to put your distributions right back into your investment in the Fund.
+If you’ve invested, or are thinking of investing, in the Yieldstreet Alternative Income Fund, you will also have the opportunity to enroll in the Fund’s DRIP, allowing you to put your distributions right back into your investment in the Fund.

 So what’s the big deal?
 Well, while it may be true that each distribution isn’t a huge windfall on its own, collectively the distributions can make a big difference when reinvested consistently over a longer period of time.
 Let’s explore why DRIPs can be so compelling.

 DRIPs harness the power of compounding returns.
 This one concept can be a powerful tool available to investors.
 Reinvested distributions and dividends can increase the size of invested principal on which future distributions are based.
 This can create a virtuous cycle that has the potential to supplement an investment over the long-term.